PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 </infinite-loading>
 ```

-Almost forgot, if you want to configure slot content globally via plugin API, you can control them like this:
+I almost forgot, if you want to configure the slot content globally via the plugin API, you can control it like this:

 ``` js
 import Vue from 'vue';